syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-data-grid-using-cli.md

 ## Enable Paging

-The paging feature enables users to view the datagrid record in a paged view.
+The paging feature enables users to view the DataGrid record in a paged view.
 It can be enabled by setting the [AllowPaging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowPaging) property to true.
 Pager can be customized using the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PageSettings) component.

 ```cshtml
 <SfGrid DataSource="@gridData" AllowPaging="true">